kampaitees/Linear-Regression/README.md

 **So going back to our flowchart, what we're gonna talk about now is specifically the machine learning model.
 So that's highlighted green box and everything else is greyed out so you can forget about everything else for now.
 We're just talking about our model and what form it takes.
 So our *Simple Linear Regression* model is just that.
 It's very simple.
 We're assuming we have just one input, which in this case is, *square feet* of the house and one output which is the house *sales price* and we're just gonna fit a line.
 A very simple function here not that quadratic function or higher-order polynomials we talked about before, just a very simple line.
 And what's the equation of a line?**

+**Well, it's just *intercept* plus *slope* times our variable of interest so that we're gonna say that's W<sub>0</sub>
++ W<sub>1</sub> * x.**

-**Well, it's just *intercept* plus *slope* times our variable of interest so that we're gonna say that's W<sub>0</sub> + W<sub>1</sub>x.
-And what this regression model then specifies is that each one of our observations y<sub>i</sub> is simply that function evaluated at X<sub>i</sub>.
+**And what this regression model then specifies is that each one of our observations y<sub>i</sub> is simply that function evaluated at X<sub>i</sub>.
 So that's  W<sub>0</sub> plus W<sub>i</sub> * X<sub>i</sub> plus the error term which we called &epsilon;<sub>i</sub>.
 So this is our regression model, and to be clear, this error, &epsilon;<sub>i</sub>, is the distance from our specific observation back down to the line.**